-Using fresh prawns for this dish would be the best option but frozen prawns would also do the trick.
-All you need for this recipe is a whole load of garlic.
+Steamed garlic prawns is a quick and simple dish.
+Due to the simplicity of the dish, you can certainly rely on it as a weeknight recipe.
+All you need for this steamed prawns recipe is a whole load of fresh garlic.
 To some, garlic may be extremely offensive but to garlic lovers like me, I am sure we all agree that besides having an amazing flavour, it also contains great health benefits and medicinal values.